Recommended Scanners for Album Art Scanning

 What Scanner do I use?

-The scanner that I currently use for scanning album art is the Epson Perfection V330 (GT-S730 in Japan) (discontinued).
-This is very similar to the current model V370, which is advertised as a replacement.
+I normally use the Epson Perfection V330 (GT-S730 in Japan) (discontinued) for general scanning, including album art.
 This model includes the film scanner in the lid – which I don’t use.
 Had it not been on sale, I would have preferred the model without the film support (V33).
+Due to driver issues on Linux, I often end up scanning in Windows when working on album art.

 Finding older model or used scanners